7 Must-Have Vitamins for Insulin Resistance You’re Probably Missing!

 1. Vitamin D - The Sunshine Vitamin for Insulin Sensitivity

 Low vitamin D levels are common in people with type 2 diabetes.
 Research shows vitamin D plays a role in insulin production and improves how cells respond to insulin.
 Sunlight exposure, fortified dairy alternatives, and foods like mushrooms and fatty fish can help, but supplements may be needed if you’re deficient.
+This also supports improving insulin sensitivity naturally.

 2. Vitamin B12 – Nerve Protection & Energy Support